zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

   - `4`: The log level is Notice.
   - `5`: The log level is Info.
   - `6`: The log level is Debug.

+- `enableIntraRequest`: Sets whether to enable the keyframe request.
+The default value is 1, which can improve the audio and video quality under poor network conditions.
+To play the video file recorded in individual recording mode from a specified position, you must set `enableIntraRequest` as 0.

+  - 1: (Default) Leave it to the sender to decide whether to enable the keyframe request.
+After the keyframe request is enabled, you cannot play a video file, which is recorded in individual recording mode, from a specified position.

+  - 0: Disable the keyframe request.
+All senders in the channel send the keyframe at an interval of 2 seconds.
+After the keyframe request is disabled, you can play a video file, which is recorded in individual recording mode, from a specified position.

+  > If the sender uses Agora RTC SDK v2.9.2 or earlier, this parameter is valid only in the live-broadcast scenario.

+- `enableH265Support`: Sets whether to enable recording video stream in H.265 format:

+  - 1: Enable recording video stream in H.265 format.
+  - 0: (Default) Disable recording stream in H.265 format.
+Other remote users in the channel can no longer send video stream in H.265 format.

 ## Next steps